Seagate/cortx/doc/CORTX on JBOD.rst

 | LFS           | lfs 2.12.3                                          |
 +---------------+-----------------------------------------------------+

-6. Proceed to the next section, and start configuring the dependency components.
+6. Proceed to the next section, and start the configuration procedures.

 ***************************************